tanjo3/tww_apworld/docs/setup_en.md

 4. Click `Randomize` at the bottom.
 This randomizes the ISO and puts it in the output folder you specified.
 The file will be named `TWW AP_XXXXX_P# (<name>).iso`, where `#` is the slot number and `<name>` is the slot (player) name.
 Verify that the values are correct for the multiworld.
-    * If nothing happens when you click `Randomize`, ensure that you are using the correct client version for the `aptww` you have provided.
+    * If nothing happens when you click `Randomize`, ensure that you are using the correct build version for the `aptww` you have provided.
     * v2.5.0 APWorlds should use the 2.3.0 build, v2.4.0 APWorlds should use the 2.2.0 build, v2.3.x APWorlds should use
     the 2.1.0 build, and older APWorlds should use 2.0.0.